Thinking | 25 March 2020

 More about Hector

-Katherine is an insolvency and commercial litigation specialist with a focus on the Personal Property Securities Act 2009 (PPSA) and its practical implications and general commercial litigation.
+Katherine is an insolvency and commercial litigation specialist with a focus on the PPSA and its implications.

 More about Katherine